Unpublished Research Data

 ‘Practically Extinct’ in the Presence of Aggravating Conditions

-Controversies around IPR; lack of offline backup; changing business model of providers; limited recognition of value of game play; over dependence on goodwill of ad-hoc community; lack of preservation know-how at service providers; dependency on bespoke hardware or interfaces; increased reliance on always-on DRM for single player games.
+Lack of skills, commitment or policy from corporate owners; uncertainty over IPR or the presence of orphaned works; controversies around IPR; lack of offline backup; changing business model of providers; limited recognition of value of game play; limited recognition of value of game preservation; over dependence on goodwill of ad-hoc community; lack of preservation know-how at service providers; dependency on bespoke hardware or interfaces; increased reliance on always-on DRM for single player games.

 ‘Endangered’ in the Presence of Good Practice